nosvagor/vagari/README.md

 ⮩ The links below are included because they are:

 - **Major** references; ideas that had a large impact and repeatedly come up.
-- **Indirect** references; ideas that provide extra context for design principles or direct references.
+- **Indirect** references; ideas that provide extra context or were resources that were very useful.
 - Simply **superb** and _highly recommended_ for the **curious** minds out there.

 > "Somewhere, something incredible is waiting to be known."